bahrus/proxy-props/README.md

 # proxy-props

-proxy-props solves two subtle problems with web components which use one-way, and single channel two-way binding, and multiple channel two-way binding (explanation of what that phrase means is below).
+proxy-props is a non-visual custom element that strives to solve two subtle problems with web components which use one-way, and single channel two-way binding, and which avoid multiple channel two-way binding (explanation of what that phrase means is below).

 Use case I -- passing props to lazy loaded elements.
 Use case II -- providing a physical presence for a proxy.
-This can help with xtal-decor.
+This can help with [xtal-decor](https://github.com/bahrus/xtal-decor).

 ## Syntax